patterncoder/NinjaSchemas/documentation/apiObjects/contracts.md

 #Object - contract

 Status

 **contracts**
-  - Initial review and implementation
+  - needs Initial review and implementation

 **events**
-  - Initial review and implementation
+  - needs Initial review and implementation

 **commItem**
-  - Intial review and implementation
+  - needs Intial review and implementation

 Represents an agreement between user and patron for a specific event